 This page is designed to give applicants wishing to undertake work around the coast a summary of the different types of coastal consents that may be needed, additional factors to consider and links to more information.
 The two main types of development consent required for coastal or marine works are planning permission for infrastructure to the boundary jurisdiction of the local planning authority (LPA) (generally above the Mean Low Water Mark (MLWM)) and a Marine Licence for works below Mean High Water Springs (MHWS).
 For developments taking place in the intertidal zone or across the land/sea boundary, for example a slipway, both planning permission and a Marine Licence will be required.
 The LPA jurisdiction can extend into main rivers and estuaries, for example on the River Hamble, so planning permission from the LPA may also be needed for marine works where this occurs.
 The two systems work independently of each other and are administered by local planning authorities and the Marine Management Organisation (MMO) respectively.
+The coastal concordat sets out how regulatory bodies can co-ordinate the separate processes for coastal development consents in England.
 In addition to these there are usually several other important permissions, summarised below.

 The information in this page is for guidance only, it has no legal basis and specific queries should always be directed to the consenting authority.